DevonAir Radio in Crisis

 “The innuendo contained in the heading of the article is not in accordance with the facts, and should be corrected.”

-The item focuses on DevonAir’s response to earlier reports suggesting that the chairman, Norman Davenport, was under pressure to resign.
-The article serves as a rebuttal statement from the station’s board, aiming to address the circulating rumours and clarify their stance on Davenport’s position.
+The item focuses on DevonAir’s response to earlier reports suggesting that the chairman, Norman Devonport, was under pressure to resign.
+The article serves as a rebuttal statement from the station’s board, aiming to address the circulating rumours and clarify their stance on Devonport’s position.

-Prior news coverage had implied that Norman Davenport, the founding chairman, might be stepping down under pressure from the board due to dissatisfaction with recent management decisions.
+Prior news coverage had implied that Norman Devonport, the founding chairman, might be stepping down under pressure from the board due to dissatisfaction with recent management decisions.

 Analysis of the Article